csete/qthid/README.txt

 2.3 Windows

 The windows package is self containing and does not require and Qt libs to be installed separately.
-It is known to work on Windows XP, Vista and 7.
+This release has been tested on Windows 7.

 2.4 Building from source